lexpostma/Rickies/Details.md

 -   Click/tap the Chairman title holders to pop some confetti again.
 -   Many statistics were added with v2.0, like how far a host was ahead of its time, how he performs with a coin flip and what his favourite and most successful categories are.
 -   The sub navigation shows timeline and stats, but on mobile it replaces stats with items for each host for easier navigation.
+-   Charts now have a new purple section too, for wrong picks that came true after they were scored.
+Many of Stephen’s Risky picks came true later.

 ## [Rickies archive](https://rickies.co/archive)